cp-psource/psecommerce/dev-readme.txt

 * Fixed: Fatal error with PHP version lower than 5.5

 = 3.2 =
 * New: Removed all limitations from free version.
-PSeCommerce is now 100% free.
+MarketPress is now 100% free.
-* Adjusted versioning to lineup with PSeCommerce Pro
+* Adjusted versioning to lineup with MarketPress Pro
 * TONS of code cleanup/optimizations - 99% of PHP notices/warnings have been cleaned up
 * New: Short codes can now be inserted via a popup wizard that is available from within the TinyMCE editor
 * New: Product variations have been rebuilt from the ground up